An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Related Work

 The second approach, known as domain adaption or system identification, grounds the simulator using real world data to make its transitions more realistic.
 Since hand engineering accurate simulators \cite{minitaur, xie2019learning} can be expensive and time consuming, real world data can be used to adapt low-fidelity simulators to the task at hand.
 Most simulator adaptation methods \cite{allevato2019tunenet, chebotar2019closing,farchy2013gsl, hwangbo2019learning} rely on access to a parameterized simulator.

-\garat{}, on the other hand, does not require a modifiable simulator and relies on an action transformation policy applied in the simulator to bring its transitions closer to the real world. \gat{}\cite{hanna2017grounded} learns an action transformation function similar to \garat{}.
+\garat{}, on the other hand, does not require a modifiable simulator and relies on an action transformation policy applied in the source environment to bring its transitions closer to the target environment. \gat{}\cite{hanna2017grounded} learns an action transformation function similar to \garat{}.
 It was shown to have successfully learned and transferred one of the fastest known walk policies on the humanoid robot, Nao.

 \garat{} draws from recent generative adversarial approaches to imitation learning (\gail{} \cite{ho2016gail}) and IfO (\gaifo{} \cite{torabi2018generative}). \textsc{airl}\cite{fu2018learning}, \textsc{fairl}\cite{ghasemipour2019divergence}, and \textsc{wail}\cite{xiao2019wasserstein} are related approaches which use different divergence metrics to reduce the marginal distribution mismatch. \garat{} can be adapted to use any of these metrics, as we show in the appendix.